Jonathanye145/RAG-SYSTEM/README.md

 - **EMBEDDING_MODEL_NAME**: Embedding model (`BAAI/bge-large-en`).

 Modify these in `config.py` to optimize performance or adapt to your dataset.

-## 🛠️ How It Works

-1. **PDF Ingestion** 📥:
-   - PDFs in `data/arxiv_papers/` are processed using Nougat to extract text and LaTeX.
-   - Images are extracted with PyMuPDF, with placeholder LLaVA descriptions for visuals.
-   - Content is parsed into chunks with metadata (e.g., page numbers, LaTeX, visuals).

-2. **RAPTOR Indexing** 🗄️:
-   - Chunks are hierarchically organized using RAPTOR.
-   - Text is split, embedded using `BAAI/bge-large-en`, and clustered into summaries.
-   - Indexes are stored in ChromaDB at `data/index_storage_raptor_mm/`.

-3. **Retrieval** 🔎:
-   - Choose a strategy:
-     - **Hybrid**: Combines vector and BM25 retrieval with Reciprocal Rank Fusion.
-     - **HyDE**: Generates hypothetical documents for semantic matching.
-     - **Step-Back**: Retrieves broader context with a generalized query.
-   - Retrieve top-k relevant documents.

-4. **Human Feedback** 🤲:
-   - Review and refine retrieved documents interactively.

-5. **Reranking & Synthesis** 📝:
-   - Rerank documents using an LLM for relevance.
-   - Synthesize a validated answer grounded in the context.

 ## 📦 Setup Instructions